 Per CMS requirements, the Network handles a patient grievance (or complaint) in one of the following three ways.

 - Immediate Advocacy: These are cases of a simple, generally non-quality of care nature that can be completed in 7 calendar days or less.

 - General Grievance: These are cases of a more complex nature that do not involve quality of care and that cannot be resolved in 7 calendar days.

-- Clinical Quality of Care (QoC) Grievance: These are circumstances in which the grievant alleges that ESRD services recived from a Medicare-ceritifed provider did not meet the professionally recognized standards of clinical care.
+- Clinical Quality of Care (QoC) Grievance: These are circumstances in which the grievant alleges that ESRD services received from a Medicare-ceritified provider did not meet the professionally recognized standards of clinical care.

-Facility Grievance Policy Guidance provides tips and regulatory references related to grievanes
+Facility Grievance Policy Guidance provides tips and regulatory references related to patient grievances.

-ESRD Patient Rights and Responsibilites handouts also include contact inormation for each of the State Survey agencies in the Network region.
+ESRD Patient Rights and Responsibilities these handouts include contact information for each of the State Survey agencies in our Network region.

 Decreasing Patient Provider Conflict This link will take you the Provider Manual.
 For a print copy of the complete toolkit, please contact us.